content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Reference to the children and young workers – Code of Practice 2006 (PDF, 436KB), the WorkSafe serious about farm safety guide and the hazardous manual tasks – Code of Practice 2011 is required when planning this activity.
+Reference to the children and young workers code of practice 2006, the WorkSafe serious about farm safety guide and the hazardous manual tasks code of practice 2021 (PDF, 1.4MB) is required when planning this activity.

 Schools must comply with animal welfare legislation.
-Consult the department's animals in education webpage.
+Consult the department's animals in education page.
 Comply with animals in Queensland State Schools procedure when handling live animals.

 The guide to managing electrical equipment in departmental schools and workplaces and the standard operating procedures (SOP) for equipment and machinery resources must be followed.